vprover/inductive_benchmarks/README.md

 ## Organization of this repository (subject to change)

+Directory `selected` contains 16 representative benchmarks capturing selected properties of natural numbers and lists.
+Directory `all` contains a broader range of such benchmarks.

+Within `selected` and `all`, the benchmarks are organized as follows:
 First level of directories categorizes benchmarks by data types used in them.
 Second level of directories groups benchmarks by the type problem